 - Add comments, allowing other team members to view information about steps taken on the incident.

-- Add incident tags to enrich the incident with additional context.
+- Add incident tag values to enrich the incident with additional context.

 - Correlate changes with incidents to help determine the root cause of an issue.